 But quite often people do not pass their practical driving test the first, second or even third time.
 More often than not it is because they have made one of the many common driving errors or mistakes.
-Many can be construde as minor, serious or dangerouns faults depending on the severity.
+Many can be construed as minor, serious or dangerous faults depending on the severity.

 The three types of driving test faults area as follows:

-- Minor: Not potentially immediately dangerous, but if you conitnue to make the same minor fault throughout your practical driving test it could become a serious fault.
+Minor: Not potentially immediately dangerous, but if you continue to make the same minor fault throughout your practical driving test it could become a serious fault.
 You can have a maximum of 15 minors and still pass your test

-So here is a list of the top ten most common reasons for people failing their practican driving test:
+So here is a list of the top ten most common reasons for people failing their practical driving test:

-- 3. Poor steering – Poor steering can get you into loads of trouble especially if you are carrying out any of the special manoeuvres such as parrallel parking or reversing round corners or into parking spaces.
+3. Poor steering – Poor steering can get you into loads of trouble especially if you are carrying out any of the special manoeuvres such as parallel parking or reversing round corners or into parking spaces.

-- 6. Moving off from a stationary poistion – Another common failure is not being in control when moving off, stalling or rolling back is on an incline additionally swinging out too wide and not checking your mirrors and blind spot.
+6. Moving off from a stationary position – Another common failure is not being in control when moving off, stalling or rolling back is on an incline additionally swinging out too wide and not checking your mirrors and blind spot.